Moonshine (Bruno Mars song): Composition and lyrics

 "Moonshine" is a midtempo pop, power pop, and R&B song.
 Critics noticed being heavily influenced by quiet storm and dance-pop, while having a "disco groove", as well as, having a "retro" and "slightly ’80s-informed" vibe.
 Mitchell Peters, while writing the Billboard cover story where Mars was featured, called "Moonshine" a "sexed-up rocker" According to the sheet music published at Music Notes, the recording is composed in the key of A minor with a time signature in common time, and a moderate groove of 104 beats per minute.
-Mars's vocals range spans from the note of C4 to E♭5.
 As the track progresses "flanged guitar notes and moody chord progressions" can be heard with "cheesy flecks of synthesizer".
 The song lope is "amusing Simple Minds-like" and its chorus is similar to "Heartbeat" (1986) by Don Johnson.
 A bass guitar, drums and additional beats are also part of its instrumentation.

 The subject addressed in the recording lyrics has led Spin's critic, Chris Martins, to become "slightly disappointed" when he realized that "the song was not, in fact, an ode to bootleg liquor", but a "longing for the high water mark of a relationship that now seems impossible to reach", despite the fact that "Mars’ lyrics intoxicate in their own way".
 Brittany Spanos of Rolling Stone found the lyrics to "compares a woman to the distilled liquor", as Mars tries to recreate the "magic" when they were together the last time.
 The recording's composition brought attention due to its similarities to the works of Michael Jackson.
 Martins of Spin stated that the track finds Mars channeling "the King of Pop with a markedly more reverent aplomb".
 Sam Lansky of Idolator concurred, writing that the artist is channeling "80's pop icon: Michael Jackson".
 Nevertheless, Lansky discovered "a little bit of Prince in there", as well, "but Mars’ vocals sound eerily like Jacko in his prime".
 The song has drawn comparisons to Daft Punk due to its "disco groove", with Sarah Rodman from The Boston Globe calling it "wistful" and Los Angeles Times' Mikael Wood called it "conflict-free tune" gritting with "desperation".
 Mars said that the primary influence for the track was American musician Prince.